Fair Document Valuation in LLM Summaries via Shapley Values: Supplementary Materials to Section

 Instead, Figure \ref{fig:lipschitz_validation} shows a dense concentration of points near the origin.
 To quantify this, we examine the data points within the region of high semantic similarity (specifically, embedding distance $d(e_i, e_j) \in [0, 0.4]$).
 In this range, we find that more than 95\% of the data points satisfy the condition:

-This indicates that for the vast majority of cases, the effective Lipschitz constant is approximately $L \approx 2.5$, which is significantly tighter than the trivial global bound of 10.
-While a small fraction of outliers exists due to the inherent stochasticity of LLM scoring (e.g., randomness in generation or evaluation).
+This indicates that for the vast majority of cases, the effective Lipschitz constant is approximately $L \approx 2.5$, which is significantly tighter than the uninformative constant ceiling.
+A small fraction of outliers exists due to the inherent stochasticity of LLM scoring (e.g., randomness in generation or evaluation).